-a.
+- a.
 Radionuclide studies.
-Changes in renal function such as those related to rejection or acute tubular necrosis are best evaluated with renal radionuclide studies.
+Changes in renal function such as those related to - a.
+Radionuclide statules, changes in term the term term term term and rejection or acute tubular necrosis are best evaluated with renal radionuclide studies.
 Although not specific, these isotope studies may provide information that can help to differentiate between rejection and acute renal failure (i.e., renal perfusion is better preserved in the latter condition).
 A rough assessment of vascularity to the kidney, as well as a gross evaluation of anatomy, is also obtained.

 b.
 Ultrasound.
-Ultrasonography is used to assess additionally any suspected
+Ultrasonography is used to assess additionally any suspected masses in the pelvis, such as lymphocele, hematoma, or urinoma.
+Obstruction can also be detected with ultrasound and differentiated from rejection and acute tubular necrosis.

-- masses in the pelvis, such as lymphocele, hematoma, or urinoma.
-Obstruction can also be detected with ultrasound and differentiated from rejection and acute tubular necrosis. - c.
-Excretory urography.
+- Excretory urography.
 Excretory urography provides only gross evaluation of renal function, but the presence of a functioning kidney excludes major arterial lesions.
 Urography is primarily used to exclude the development of an obstructive process or the presence of extravasation.
-Masses such as hematomas or lymphoceles may be detected but only if they are of sufficient size. - d.
+Masses such as hematomas or lymphoceles may be detected but only if they are of sufficient size - d.
 Renal angiography.
 If any of the above studies or strong clinical suspicions suggest the presence of a major arterial lesion, digital venous subtraction angiography or renal arteriography may be necessary.